The Link Between Chickenpox and Shingles, and What to Do If You Develop Shingles

 Due to a variety of factors, including it not being a live-virus vaccine and its effectiveness in treating shingles compared to Zostavax, Shingrix is seen as the primary choice for shingles vaccines.
 This vaccine is given in two rounds, with the second immunization coming two to six months after the first immunization.

 When left untreated, shingles can be debilitating or even life-threatening.
 Make sure you keep up-to-date on shingles vaccinations.
-If you have questions about shingles or need a vaccination, call 888-584-7888, or make an appointment online.
+If you have questions about shingles or need a vaccination, call 888-584-7888, or request an appointment online.

 Mary Barsanti-Sekhar, MD, is an internal medicine and pediatric physician at Loyola Medicine.
 Her clinical interests include infectious diseases, internal medicine, pediatrics and preventive medicine.
+Book an appointment online with Dr. Barsanti-Sekhar today.

 Dr. Barsanti-Sekhar earned her medical degree at Saint Louis University School of Medicine.
 She completed a residency in internal medicine and pediatrics at Rush University Medical Center and a fellowship in infectious disease at Washington University in St. Louis.